lightninglabs/chantools/doc/chantools_rescueclosed.md

       --bip39                     read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
       --channeldb string          lnd channel.db file to use for rescuing force-closed channels --commit_point string       the commit point that was obtained from the logs after running the fund-recovery branch of guggero/lnd
-      --force_close_addr string   the address the channel was force closed to --fromchanneldb string      channel input is in the format of an lnd channel.db file --fromsummary string        channel input is in the format of chantool's channel summary; specify '-' to read from stdin
+      --force_close_addr string   the address the channel was force closed to, look up in block explorer by following funding txid
+      --fromchanneldb string      channel input is in the format of an lnd channel.db file --fromsummary string        channel input is in the format of chantool's channel summary; specify '-' to read from stdin
   -h, --help                      help for rescueclosed